csc-training/node-level-optimization/docs/01-overview.md

 # Why worry about application performance?

 - Obvious benefits
-    - Better throughput => more science
+    - better throughput ⇒ more science
-    - Cheaper than new hardware
+    - cheaper than new hardware
-    - Save energy, compute quota, money etc.
+    - save energy, compute quota, money etc.
 - ...and some non-obvious ones
-    - Potential cross-disciplinary research with computer science
+    - potential cross-disciplinary research with computer science
-    - Deeper understanding of application
+    - deeper understanding of application

 # Factors affecting performance in HPC